SamuelRozve/Portfolio/README.md

-# Portfolio
+# First Day of coding
-This is my HTML-Portfolio as a Coder
+This is what I did on my first day of facing with code world!